SoftalkAppleProject/datasets_ml_all_ads_1M/README.md

 ![Screenshot of Excel PivotTable showing distribution of ads in Softalk](/readme_etc/datech2019_admodel_excel_pivot_table.png)

+> NOTE: This PivotTable shows an early total of 7,164 total ads in the Ground-Truth branch of the #MAGAZINEgts DocumentStructure partition.
+This early total included 'dirty' entries including ads on missing pages from the scan repository and other data issues not included in the #MachineLearning model-training dataset.
+This early overall examination of the distribution of Softalk ads, however, is still very reflective of the distribution in this #ML model training dataset.

 ## Non-case Computational Complement Subsets for Document Structure Model Training

 This 'seed' dataset of all advertisements in Softalk magazine now includes the dataset of 2,288 non-case examples of all pages WITHOUT an advertisement on them.
 These page and their (blank) associated label images are found in a sibling subdirectory, **noncase**, which contains the respective **images** and **label** directories.
 Model trainers may pull matched pairs of these non-case entries into their training, evaluation, and test subsets to create balanced distributions of case and non-case training elements.